MarcGue/frontend-nanodegree-neighborhood-map/README.md

     https://github.com/MarcGue/frontend-nanodegree-neighborhood-map

+- Navigate to your project's folder and open the index.html with your prefered browser

 ## How to use
 - You can filter the given locations by its name
 - By clicking an item on the list a infowindow with some information will show up on the map